Converse (brand): The Weapon

 In 1986, Converse released "The Weapon" basketball shoe.
 Manufactured in two color schemes to match the kit colors of basketball teams, it has been available in both high-top and low-cut varieties.
 It had leather construction throughout, including the inside heel which was also heavily padded for comfort.
 The first endorsers of "The Weapon" were Larry Bird and Magic Johnson, who were prominently featured in a Converse commercial set in Bird's hometown of French Lick, Indiana in 1985.
 They were also worn by Axl Rose in the Guns N' Roses music video "Estranged".

 Converse re-released "The Weapon" classic (which Kobe Bryant wore at least three times in 2002 and Andre Miller wore in 2002 from mid-August to early September) several times from 1999 to 2003 and after, "The Loaded Weapon" in 2003, "The Weapon 86" in 2008 (and the Poorman version in 2009, and the John Varvatos version in 2012), "The Weapon EVO" in 2009, and its successor "The Star Player EVO" (sometimes reduced to "The Star Plyr EVO" or "The Star Ply EVO") in 2010.

+Before "The Weapon", Converse launched the "One Star" in 1974, the "Pro Leather" in 1976 and the "Starion" in 1984, all known for basketball and basketball performance.

-Chuck Taylor All Star II
+Chuck Taylor II

-A redesigned model of the Chuck Taylor All-Star, the Chuck Taylor II, was released in July 28, 2015.
+A redesigned model of the Chuck Taylor All-Star, the "Chuck Taylor II", was released in July 28, 2015.
 Incorporating Nike technology, it retains most of the original's outward appearance while employing newer materials for the insole.

-Special editions

-Several special editions of Converse shoes have been made, including DC Comics, Super Mario, Pink Floyd, AC/DC, Metallica, The Ramones, The Clash, Dr. Seuss, Sailor Jerry, Grateful Dead, Ozzy Osbourne, Jimi Hendrix, Miley Cyrus, Drew Brophy, Nirvana, Bad Meets Evil, Green Day, Gorillaz, Matt and Kim, Black Sabbath, and the Who.